dkinsell/fetch/README.md

 ### Technologies Used

 - **React & React Hooks:** The frontend is implemented entirely in React with TypeScript.
 Hooks such as `useState`, `useEffect`, and `useContext` are used to manage state and side effects.
-- **Context API:** Global state management for authentication and favorites is handled by React Context, simplifying data flow across components.
+- **Context API:** Global state management for authentication and favorites is handled by React Context, simplifying data flow across components
-- **React Router:** Client-side routing is managed by React Router, which enables smooth transitions between pages and protects certain routes.
+- **React Router:** Client-side routing is managed by React Router, which enables smooth transitions between pages and protects certain routes
-- **REST API Integration:** The app consumes the provided backend API to fetch dog data, available breeds, search results, and handle user authentication.
+- **REST API Integration:** The app consumes the provided backend API to fetch dog data, available breeds, search results, and handle user authentication
-- **Tailwind CSS:** Styling is done with Tailwind CSS, offering a utility-first approach that makes the UI responsive and easily customizable.
+- **Tailwind:** Styling is done with Tailwind, offering a utility-first approach that makes the UI responsive and easily customizable

 ### Application Functionality